-Washington’s First Congressional District has a thriving agriculture industry that plays a key role in our local economy.
-Our district has some of the most fertile agricultural land in the Pacific Northwest and more than 3,000 farms that grow a large variety of fruits, vegetables and seeds.
+Washington’s 1st Congressional District has a thriving agriculture industry that plays a key role in our local economy.
+Our district has some of the most fertile agricultural land in the Pacific Northwest and more than 3,000 farms that grow a large variety of fruits, vegetables, and seeds.
 We are also home to a number of dairy farms.

-As a former member of the House Committee on Agriculture, and the former Ranking Member of the Subcommittee on Biotechnology, Horticulture and Research, I will continue to be a tireless advocate on behalf of our local farmers and food producers.
-I will fight for programs that support specialty (fruit and vegetable) and organic crops, cutting edge research, conservation of our forests, trade and job-creating investments that ensure we have a vibrant local agricultural industry in western Washington.
-To that end, each year I have led a bipartisan letter in support of increased agriculture research.
-I currently serve on the Ways and Means Committee, which has jurisdiction over tax policy and trade, two critical areas for agriculture.
+As a former member of the House Committee on Agriculture and the former Ranking Member of the Subcommittee on Biotechnology, Horticulture and Research, I am a tireless advocate for our local farmers and food producers.
+I will fight for programs that support specialty and organic crops, cutting edge research, the conservation of our forests, trade, and job-creating investments that ensure we have a vibrant local agricultural industry in western Washington.
+I currently serve on the Ways and Means Committee, which has jurisdiction over tax policy and trade, two critical areas that support the agriculture economy.

-The farmers and businesses in the agriculture industry look to Congress to create sound agriculture and food policy, and they deserve the clarity that will enable them to plan for the future.
-As we look ahead to the 2018 Farm Bill and beyond, I will continue working to ensure that our local farmers and food producers have a strong voice in Congress.
+Farmers and agriculture producers look to Congress to create sound food policy, and they deserve the clarity that will enable them to plan for the future.
+I will continue fighting to ensure that our local farmers and food producers have a strong voice in Congress.